BitcoinDesign/Guide/guide/contribute/review.md

 Netlify is a platform that allows us to quickly preview how our pull request will look in production.
 It provides a unique permanent URL for every pull request.
 To preview a pull request you have to click on the `Details` deploy link at the bottom of every pull request.

-Once you visited the URL, locate the page(s) to which proposed changes refer to and preview them.
-Test the overall experience, links, images, preview website on mobile phone.
+Once you visited the URL, locate the page(s) to which proposed changes refer and preview them.
+Test the overall experience, links, images, preview website on a mobile device.

 {% include picture.html
    image = "/assets/images/guide/contribute/review/test-pull-request-netlify.png"